bgoonz/Documentation-site-react/blog/big-O.md

 -   **Tabulation** has to look through the entire search space;
     memoization does not
     -   tabulation requires careful ordering of the subproblems is;
-        memoization doesn’t care much about the order of recursive calls.
+        memoization doesn't care much about the order of recursive calls.

 ##### Main considerations for using tabulation: {#main-considerations-for-using-tabulation .mume-header}